PaoloMissier/CSC8101-assignment-students-2019-20/docs/README.md

 Use the GraphFrames API to calculate the connected components of the graph.
 This is very simple to do as the ```connectedComponents()``` method will do all the work for you.
 The method returns a list of nodes with the number of the component (0,1,...) they belong to.

-You now need to generate a representation of the subgraph containing the largest component.
-Save this graph to file as you will need it in the next task.
+You now need to generate a representation of the subgraph containing the largest component, which you will use in task 6.
+Note that the vertices and edges of a Graph are just dataframes, so they can each be saved and then retrieved as .parquet files.

 Documentation:
 [GraphFrame examples Databricks:](https://docs.databricks.com/spark/latest/graph-analysis/graphframes/index.html)